Samira Wiley & Lauren Morelli Of ‘Orange Is The New Black’ Got Married

 Samira admitted getting hurt when she found out that Lauren was married because she started falling in love with her when they were together.
 She confided to her mother, which she rarely does, and confessed how lost she felt.
 The actress started sharing her coming out story while the writer talked about what she was discovering about herself.

-Wiley confessed loving Morelli as a friend first, but after a while she realized that it was more than that.
+Wiley confessed loving Morelli as a friend first, but after a while, she realized that it was more than that.
 After going to couples therapy, the TV producer opened up to her husband about her sexuality.
 They finally got separated and she started dating the actress – and she’s ready to let the public know about it.

 “I’m very aware of being visible and how important that is.
 Even being in a liberal, safe place like New York, holding her hand while walking down the street still feels like a political choice,” Lauren said.
 “It had been such a journey to discover my sexuality, and to claim it in this public way was incredible for me.”

 After Samira’s stint for Orange Is the New Black, she moved to Los Angeles to be with her partner.
-Lauren thought to herself that she will wait for their third year anniversary as a couple before she proposes to her.
+Lauren thought to herself that she will wait for their third-year anniversary as a couple before she proposes to her.
 But she realized that there’s no need to wait because she wanted her girlfriend to be her wife and spend the rest of her life with her.

 While Wiley filmed The Handmaid’s Tale in Toronto and Morelli was shooting Orange Is the New Black in New York, they planned this trip to Palm Springs where she decided to do the proposal.
 The former model reportedly couldn’t stop crying and she was also hyperventilating.
 The writer claimed it was the most magical day of her life.
 They both had learned a lot from their relationship since it is not easy being openly gay.